You may wish to see an introductory page with a map first.

 Patrick Brydone - A Tour to Sicily and Malta in 1770

 Gozo (26 sq. mi.) is the second largest of the Maltese Islands and it lies to the north-west of Malta.
 There is evidence that it was inhabited in prehistoric times.
 In general its history is strictly linked to that of Malta.

-Gozo Archaeological Museum: (left) "oscillum" portraying a theatrical mask; "oscilla" were small circular reliefs which were hung on trees during country festivals; (right) Roman inscriptions of the IInd century AD with references to Emperors Hadrian and Antoninus Pius
+Gozo Archaeological Museum: (left) "oscillum" portraying a theatrical mask; "oscilla" were small circular reliefs which were hung on trees during country festivals (see an "oscillum" at Barcelona); (right) Roman inscriptions of the IInd century AD with references to Emperors Hadrian and Antoninus Pius

 Notwithstanding the small size of the island, inscriptions indicate that during the Roman Empire, the main settlement of Gozo had the status of municipium and had formally elected magistrates.
 The Roman town was located around a small hill which enjoyed a commanding view over the whole island.